-Cowgirl-turned-nomadic navy spouse, Julie Tully writes about life, culture and the places where they intersect.
+Cowgirl-turned-nomadic Navy spouse, Julie writes about life, culture, and the places where they intersect.
 Her quirky lifestyle has taken her around the world, from rural Northern California to Europe and Africa.
 Julie’s writing has appeared in Legacy Magazine, Legacy Kids Magazine, InDependent, and Your Teen for Parents.

 Manda Lynn McVey